 45. To succeed in the restaurant industry, consider a new floor plan.

-Many restaurant managers at first are hesitant to make changes with their restaurant's inventory and orders because of the time investment required for a new layout.
+Many restaurant managers at first are hesitant to make changes to their restaurant's inventory and orders because of the time investment required for a new layout.

 Unfortunately, there is often room for adjustments that could boost efficiency.
 Product preferences and availability are constantly evolving.
-This means storage changes are often necessary to keep things running as smoothly as possible.
+This means storage changes are often necessary to keep things running as smoothly as possible when managing inventory.

 46. Establish and abide by clear labeling practices.